athul/waka-readme/README.md

           SHOW_TIME: false
 ```

-`SHOW_TIME` flag can be set to false if you don't want to display the time spent in the readme, by default it will be false.
-Here is an example output with `SHOW_TITLE` set to true.
+`SHOW_TIME` flag can be set to false if you don't want to display the time spent in the readme, by default it will be true.
+Here is an example output with `SHOW_TIME` set to false.

 ```text
 Week: 11 July, 2020 - 17 July, 2020